Gilead-BioStats/gsm/tests/testthat/_snaps/PD_Assess.md

 ---

-    strMethod must be length 1
+    strMethod is not 'poisson' or 'identity'

 ---